- Greenland ice and Arctic climatologist with more than 20 lead and more than 110 co-authored journal articles

-- Professor in Glaciology at The Geologic Survey of Denmark and Greenland (GEUS) with over 30 journal articles at GEUS since 2013
+- Professor in Glaciology and Climate at The Geologic Survey of Denmark and Greenland (GEUS) with over 70 journal articles at GEUS since 2013

-- more than 20 expeditions to Greenland since 1994, more than 1 year camping on ice
+- 30 Greenland expeditions since 1994, more than 1 year camping on ice

 - installed and maintained a network of more than 20 automatic weather stations on Greenland’s inland ice in expeditions spanning 1994-present.

-- university teaching 2003-2010 with emphasis on atmosphere-surface interactions, physical climatology at local to global scales, and environmental problems.
+- Ohio State University teaching 2003-2010 with emphasis on atmosphere-surface interactions, physical climatology at local to global scales, and environmental problems.

 State of the Climate

-- contributor to the Danish Polar Portal web site providing near-realtime climate and Greenland ice sheet mass balance monitoring and end of melt season reports since 2013 at, see polarportal.org
+- contributor to the Danish Polar Portal web site providing near-realtime climate and Greenland ice sheet mass balance monitoring and end of melt season reports since 2013.

-- led the Greenland entry for The Bulletin of the American Meteorological Society’s annual State of the Climate reports 2003-2012.
+- lead author on Greenland section for The Bulletin of the American Meteorological Society’s annual State of the Climate reports 2003-2012.

 - 2004-2012 led composition of the Greenland entry to NOAA’s Arctic Report Card, published since 2006 by The US National Oceanic and Atmospheric Administration .

-- Expeditions involved traversing 1000s of km by snow mobile, as in the 720 km Arctic Circle Traverse April-May 2010.
+- Expeditions involved traversing 1000s of km by snow mobile.

 - Most of the inland ice camps are accessed by helicopter and ski-equipped airplane.

-- Organizing Greenland inland ice expeditions in 2013 and 2014 part of the Dark Snow project.
+- Organising Greenland inland ice expeditions in 2013 and 2014 part of the Dark Snow project.